top of page

 How will I get to Las Vegas if I'm not already living there?

 If you don't already live in Las Vegas, we'll discuss your availability to start and options for your travel to the city.
 While some people would fly out, many of our guides drive their own vehicles.
-We don't provide for your transportation here, however, if you do have your own vehicle we may allow for a certain number of staff to park at our facility during tours.
-Obviously, Las Vegas is a big city, so parking anywhere in the city would be at your own risk and our insurance does not provide protection for any theft of personal items, vehicles, etc., so it is important to come to the job with a minimalist mindset, so as to keep from having to leave any personal items of value in your vehicles.
+We don't provide your transportation while here, however, if you do have your own vehicle we allow for staff to park at our facility during tours, and you can store your vehicle at the guide house while you're in town.
+It is important to come to the job with a minimalist mindset, and keep from having to leave any personal items of value in your vehicles.

 What's the best part of this job?